Mike Christie (director): Early life

-Mike Christie is a British film and television director and producer who has made films for the BBC, Channel 4, Sky, Discovery, History Channel, Apple, Showtime and Red Bull.
-His career began in the 1990s working with the artist and filmmaker Derek Jarman – who he met at meetings of Act Up London – on projects including the book At Your Own Risk.
+His career began in the 1990s working in the music industry and with the artist and filmmaker Derek Jarman – whom he met at meetings of Act Up London – on projects including the book At Your Own Risk.
 Other early collaborators included Pet Shop Boys and Suede with whom he worked from 1992 to 1997.

 In 1997, he co-created Drop the Debt, the mainstream music and entertainment industries campaign of the Jubilee 2000 movement, fronted by Bono and others, and led to the cancellation of more than $100 billion in debt owed by 35 of the poorest countries.